ntlinh16/cloudal/README.md

 # Getting started

-To write your custom _performing action_ script, you could use the provided template in `cloudal/template` directory.
+To write your custom _performing action_ script (a script to perform your experiment), you could use the provided template in `cloudal/template` directory.
+The detail explanation presents in [here](https://github.com/ntlinh16/cloudal/tree/master/templates)

 # Tutorials
+You can use _cloudal_ to perform a all cloudal experiment steps or only perform an simple action such as provisioning some resources on a specific cloud system or configuring some resources (i.e., provisioning some resources and then deploy services on them).
 We provide here some quick tutorials on how to perform some actions with _cloudal_.

 ### Provisioning